staspuppy/staspuppy.github.io/README.md

 Our guidelines:

--All commit messages have to contain words PUPPY or STASPUPPY in it.
+1. All commit messages have to contain words PUPPY or STASPUPPY in it.
--All commit messages have to be all caps
+2. All commit messages have to be all-caps.